-Mary is an 84-year-old woman living in a Fairfax County subsidized housing apartment; she can no longer drive and the affordable bus service only runs twice a month.
-This is where Shepherd's Center comes in.
-Aiming to help seniors “age in place” for as long as possible, it provides life-enriching services at little or no cost.
-Last year, senior volunteers (55+) dedicated over 4,200 hours to transporting the community’s older seniors to doctors' offices, grocery stores, and vital appointments, as well as making calls and visits to homebound individuals for reassurance and friendly chats.
+Aiming to help seniors “age in place” for as long as possible, Shepherd's Center provides life-enriching services at little or no cost.
+Last year, volunteers dedicated over 5,000 hours to transporting older seniors to doctors' offices, grocery stores, and vital appointments, as well as making calls and visits to homebound individuals for reassurance and friendly chats.
 An especially handy volunteer corps assists with minor home repairs, downsizing, and de-cluttering.
-For those with medical needs, the Health Team provides referrals and helps navigate the healthcare system.
-And to ensure that life stays interesting, retired professionals offer enrichment classes in everything from t’ai chi to world affairs.
+For those with medical needs, the Center's staff provides referrals and helps navigate the healthcare system.
+And to ensure that life stays interesting, retired professionals and other volunteers offer enrichment classes in everything from t’ai chi to world affairs.
 Support groups for caregivers are available as well.
-Through the Center, seniors can not only age in their homes, but also stay connected and involved outside of them – for years to come.
+Through the Center, seniors can not only age in their homes but also stay connected and involved outside of them – for years to come.

 Headquarters: VA-Fairfax County

-Where They Operate: VA-Fairfax County; Vienna; Oakton; Merrifield; Dunn Loring; Fairfax; Reston
+Where They Operate: VA-Fairfax County; Vienna; Oakton; Merrifield; Dunn Loring; Fairfax; Reston; Great Falls; Herndon

 Age Groups Served: Seniors (50+)